Financial-Times/ft-origami/docs/syntax/js.md

 ##Objects

-Object properties *must not* be named after reserved words in the JavaScript language.
-This causes problems in earlier versions of IE.
+Object properties *must not* be named after reserved words in the JavaScript language.  ([Learn more](https://github.com/airbnb/javascript/issues/61))

+Object prototypes *must not* be overwritten.
+Instead, assign additonal properties to the prototype individually:

+<?prettify linenums=1?>
+	Jedi.prototype.fight = function fight() {
+	  console.log('fighting');
+	};

+Overwriting the prototype wipes out the `constructor` property and makes inheritance difficult.
+An exception to this is when creating subclasses, in which case there is no alternative, but the constructor property *should* be reinstated ([read more](http://www.2ality.com/2011/06/constructor-property.html)):

+<?prettify linenums=1?>
+	function Super(x) { ... }
+	Super.prototype.foo = ...

+	function Sub(x, y) {
+	    Sub.superclass.constructor.call(this, x);
+	}
+	Sub.superclass = Super.prototype;
+	Sub.prototype = Object.create(Sub.superclass);
+	Sub.prototype.constructor = Sub;

 ## Animation